yhyoon/pldi2023-artifact/README.md

 # Artifacts for "Inductive Program Synthesis via Iterative Forward-Backward Abstract Interpretation"

-NOTE: We have changed the tool name from "AbsSynth" to "Simba" in the final version, but this change is not applied in this artifact.
+NOTE: We have changed the tool name from "AbsSynth" to "Simba" in the final version, but this change is not applied in this artifact yet.
 So its name is still `AbsSynth`.
+Final de-anonymized version of this artifact will contain the revised tool.

 The artifacts include the main tool(AbsSynth), the other baseline solvers(Duet, Probe), benchmarks and evaluation scripts.